Thanksgiving Parades: An American Tradition

 Humble Beginnings in the Roaring ’20s

-So, take some time this year to enjoy a Thanksgiving tradition as synonymous as the turkey himself with any of these historic parades or check your local area for other nearby regional or community events.
-Bring some cheer, put the fun in the festivities, and kick off the holiday season right this year!
+So, take some time this year to enjoy a Thanksgiving tradition as synonymous as the turkey himself.
+Thanksgiving Day parades bring some cheer, put the fun in the festivities, and kick off the holiday season in style.